-As more people of all ages turn to online shopping and contactless payments, more data is being generated, and this data is extremely valuable for brands.
-Unfortunately, the resulting boom in data has not provided all marketers with a better understanding of their clients.
-The reason is that many companies' use antiquated data modeling systems that are incapable of capturing and analyzing data with the granularity and speed required.
+As more people of all ages turn to online shopping and contactless payments, more data is being generated, and it is extremely valuable for brands.
+Unfortunately, the resulting boom has not provided all marketers with a better understanding of their clients.

 Understanding customers and improving ROI are the major goals of data-driven marketing, and these two goals are a high priority for most executives.

 According to a global survey conducted by Hospitality Technology, 86% of industry executives believe that data can help their companies become more profitable.
 Indeed, they are correct!
 According to a study by Ascend 2, data-driven marketing:

 The combination of these factors translates into higher ROI and profitability.
 Yet, many companies don’t allocate enough resources and budget to improve the way they collect, interpret and use data for marketing purposes.

 Data-driven marketing is a powerful tool used in the hospitality industry to enhance the customer experience, improve operations, and increase profitability.
+The primary use of this marketing paradigm in hospitality is customer segmentation and personalization.
+These actions hold great power.

 Does your marketing team already know that 78% of travelers are more likely to book services that offer personalized experiences?
+This data point demonstrates the power of using data to segment audiences and provide personalized experiences.

 By analyzing customer data, such as demographics, preferences, and behaviors, hotels and resorts can segment their target audience more effectively.
 This targeting enables personalized marketing campaigns tailored to specific customer segments, resulting in higher engagement and conversion rates.
 In addition to conversions, data-driven marketing nurtures relationships with current customers.